tensorflow/tensorboard/README.md

 ### My TensorBoard isn't showing any data!
 What's wrong?

 The first thing to do is ensure that TensorBoard is properly loading data from the correct directory.
-Launch `tensorboard --logdir=DIRECTORY_PATH --debug` and look for output of the form
+Launch `tensorboard --logdir DIRECTORY_PATH --debug` and look for output of the form

 `INFO:tensorflow:TensorBoard path_to_run is: {'DIRECTORY_PATH': None}`